TOLL ROADS / FASTRAK

 FasTrak is an electronic toll-collection system that allows drivers to travel without stopping.
 Your toll is automatically deducted from a prepaid account using a transponder that is mounted on the inside of your windshield.

 The 91 Express Lanes

-is a 10-mile toll road built in the median of State Route 91 between the Orange and Riverside County line and State Route 55 (Costa Mesa Freeway).
+The 91 Express Lanes is a 10-mile toll road built in the median of State Route 91 between the Orange and Riverside County line and State Route 55 (Costa Mesa Freeway).

-Since 1995, the 91 Express Lanes, operated by OCTA, have carried more than 64 million vehicles, saving customers more than 32 million hours of commuting time.
+Since 1995, the 91 Express Lanes, operated by OCTA, has carried more than 64 million vehicles, saving customers more than 32 million hours of commuting time.
 If you are traveling between Riverside and Orange counties you can take the 91 Express Lanes for a smooth, clear ride.

-You can pay your toll with FasTrak on the 91 Express Lanes, FasTrak is the only payment method accepted.
+On the 91 Express Lanes, FasTrak is the only payment method accepted.
 Tolls cannot be paid manually.
 If you drive through the 91 Express Lanes without a FasTrak transponder, you may receive a violation notice.
 Each violation transaction is assessed a $47.50 processing fee in addition to the toll amount due.
 Tolls on the 91 Express Lanes are value priced to ensure a congestion-free trip.
 Tolls range from $1.25 to $4.25 traveling westbound, and up to $9.50 traveling eastbound.

 Be sure to check the toll on message signs before entering the 91 Express Lanes.
 Toll schedules are subject to change without notice.
 Tolls vary to optimize traffic flows.
 Tolls are for one-way travel during the times and days shown.